-To qualify for admission, applicants must present evidence of the following: an earned baccalaureate degree from a regionally-accredited college, official transcripts of all college work, a completed application form, letters of recommendation and an application fee.
+To qualify for admission, applicants must present evidence of the following: an earned baccalaureate degree from a regionally-accredited college, official transcripts of all college work, a completed application form, and letters of recommendation.
 Additional admission requirements for specific programs are listed on the Saint Mary-of-the-Woods College website.
-International applicants must supply official test scores from TOEFL (Test of English as a Foreign Language).
+International applicants must supply official test scores from the TOEFL (Test of English as a Foreign Language).
 Students must meet one of the following criteria:

-- TOEFL with minimum score of 550 (paper examination) - TOEFL with minimum score of 79-80 (internet-based examination) - TOEFL with minimum score of 213 (computer based examination)
+- TOEFL with minimum score of 500 (paper examination) - TOEFL with minimum score of 62 (internet-based examination)